uabrc/uabrc.github.io/docs/cheaha/open_ondemand/ood_matlab.md

 Matlab has the ability to interoperate with Python from within Matlab.
 The official documentation for this featuer may be found at <https://www.mathworks.com/help/matlab/call-python-libraries.html>.

 This section is dedicated to using this feature with `conda` on Cheaha.
-To use Python contained in an `conda` Environment within Matlab, please use the following steps.
+To use Python contained in a `conda` Environment within Matlab, please use the following steps.

 1. Create an [HPC Interactive Desktop Job](hpc_desktop.md).
 1. Open a terminal in that job.
 The following steps should all be run in this terminal unless otherwise specified.